Choose the Right Birth Control

 - Birth control pills — taken every day

-These methods don't protect you or your sex partner from STDs.
-But you can use condoms to help protect against STDs while using hormonal birth control.
+These methods don't protect you or your sex partner from STIs.
+But you can use condoms to help protect against STIs while using hormonal birth control.

 If you're interested in a hormonal method of birth control, talk with your doctor or nurse about which kind is best for you.
 Read more about hormonal birth control options.